Narendra Jadhav

 Narendra Damodar Jadhav (born 28 May 1953) is an Indian economist, educationist, public policy expert, professor and writer in English, Marathi and Hindi.
-He is an expert on Babasaheb Ambedkar.

-Dr. Narendra Jadhav has completed (on 24 April 2022) his first term as a Member of Rajya Sabha, the upper house of Indian Parliament.
+Jadhav has been a Member of the Rajya Sabha, the upper house of Indian Parliament.
 He previously served as member of the Planning Commission of India and the National Advisory Council.
 Prior to this, he worked as Vice Chancellor of Savitribai Phule Pune University, International Monetary Fund (IMF) and headed economic research at the Reserve Bank of India.

-Dr. Jadhav is a recipient of 72 national and international awards including four Honorary D.Litt Degrees and the title Commander of the Order of Academic Palms by the Government of France.

-Dr Jadhav is about to complete his magnum opus – a 61-hour Mega Web Series titled ‘Indian Constitution: The Pride of Our Nation’.
-The Mega Web Series made in English with participation from 18 Supreme Court and High Court Judges, 34 MPs, 10 top Constitution experts and more than 30 domain experts of repute, is expected to be released in India and abroad soon in all major Indian languages, with a view to mark ‘Azadi ka Amrit Mohotsav’.

 Early life and education

 Narendra Damodar Jadhav was born on 28 May 1953 to a Mahar family from the village of Ozar (Nashik District) and grew up in Mumbai suburb of Wadala.
 In 1956, his family converted to Buddhism.
-Jadhav attended Chhabildas High School, Dadar.
-He completed his BSc in Statistics from Ramnarain Ruia College, University of Mumbai in 1973 and MA in Economics from the University of Mumbai in 1975.
-He later earned a PhD in Economics from Indiana University, USA in 1986.
+He attended Chhabildas High School, Dadar.
+He completed his Bachelor of Science in Statistics from Ramnarain Ruia College, University of Mumbai in 1973 and Master of Arts in Economics from the University of Mumbai in 1975.
+He later earned a PhD in Economics from Indiana University Bloomington, United States in 1986.

 Professional career

 Economist

 As a career economist, Jadhav worked for 31 years with the Reserve Bank of India, and those of Afghanistan and Ethiopia.
 He also worked as Adviser in the International Monetary Fund for over four years.
 He retired in October 2008 from the position of Principal Adviser and Chief Economist of the RBI.
 His writings on economics include: Ambedkar – An Economist Extraordinaire (2016), Monetary Policy, Financial Stability and Central Banking in India (2006), Re-emerging India – A Global Perspective (2005) and Monetary Economics for India (1994).

-Currently, Jadhav is serving as chairman, Reserve Bank of India History Advisory Committee.